db0/Android-Netrunner-OCTGN/scripts/Autoscripts_legend.md

 It will be parsed as follows:

-*Use 1 Action, and pay 1 Bit to: Draw 2 cards and Gain 3 Bits, OR Gain 1 Dgenda point.*
+*Use 1 Action, and pay 1 Bit to: Draw 2 cards and Gain 3 Bits, OR Gain 1 Agenda point.*

 The core commands are usually written in a form like Gain3Bits, Put1virusPattel, or TrashTarget
 Any number is always attempted to put in the middle of the core command as part of the standard I'm using.